stacks-network/docs/src/pages/en/contribute.md

 ### Always use Markdown when possible

 It's possible to write standard HTML when writing in Markdown, but that should be avoided at all costs.
 We use `remark` to processes all Markdown, giving us things like automatically opening all external links in new windows, and adding IDs to headers.
-When we write things in HTML, such as a link or image, we don't get the benefit of the remark plugins as consistently as we would if we stuck to standar Markdown.
+When we write things in HTML, such as a link or image, we don't get the benefit of the remark plugins as consistently as we would if we stuck to standard Markdown.

 ### Code blocks

 The site uses `react-prism-renderer` and `prismjs` to add syntax highlighting to all of our code.
 You can see a full list of [languages supported here](https://github.com/PrismJS/prism/tree/master/components).
 We have a custom language definition for `clarity`, our smart contracting language located here.
 To add a new language, see this file: [`components/codeblock/index.tsx`](#).

 To write a code block, you need to wrap your code in ` ```language `, and end your code block with ` ``` `.
 Here is an example of ` ```clarity `.